hot dog buns

 all-purpose flour, milk, water, vegetable oil, eggs, sugar, salt, yeast

-Alternatively, New England-style, these tall and fluffy buns are superior to the side-cut buns we've long suffered in the Midwest.
+Split-top, or New England-style, buns are superior to the side-cut buns we've long suffered in the Midwest.

 They were developed by Howard Johnson's in the 1940s -